WaleedLens/RekazProject/README.md

 ### Authentication Implementation

-The service utilizes Bearer token authentication.
-A single, secret API key serves as the shared secret for authentication.
-This is a straightforward approach well-suited for scenarios where user-specific authentication is not required.
+It is a Bearer token authentication with JSON Web Tokens (JWTs) for enhanced security.
+Authentication is based on RSA keys for signing and verifying tokens.
 Check /authentication